TEXT ONLY

 Your dog is a member of your family and if you’re here, you have questions and a dog who needs someone to understand and (in my best Tom Cruise voice) help you help them.

 I get it, it’s hard work.
-I’m not about to sugarcoat it and say that I’ve got a quick fix and a magic wand to wave over your dog to make all their “problems” go away.
+I’m not about to sugar coat and say that I’ve got a quick fix and a magic wand to wave over your dog to make all their “problems” go away.
+(My ADHD can attest that even the “best” meds don’t work like that.)

-I want to come alongside you and help you learn how your dog perceives you so that you can communicate with them.
-I want to help lesson frustration, on both ends of the leash.
+I want to come alongside you and help you learn how your dog perceives the world, and you, so that you can communicate with them.

 "Great experience working with JC and our 2 American Bully’s.
 They have had some leash aggression and she basically resolved it in 1 session.
 Or showed us how it can be resolved that is.